UTADNCLab/AICA-Competition-Documentation-2026/03_Setup/System_and_Software_setup.md

 ## Step 1 - Download

 The first step is to download the SMC AICA 2026 Competition Files Package to the system.
 This can be done using `Git` or by downloading the files as a `.zip` archive.
-It is recommended to store the files in `C:\Users\<Username>\Documents\Quanser`.
+It is recommended to store the files in `C:\Users\<YourUsername>\Documents\Quanser`.

 ### With Git